earthcomputing/CellAgent/README.md

 ## Repository Maintenance Guidelines
 Feature branches should be named <subsystem>-<feature>.
-Do work in the lowest-level branch for which it is meaningful and appropriate.
+Commit work in the lowest-level branch for which it is meaningful and appropriate.
+It is sometimes useful to work in a temporary branch off of master and then distribute the commits to where they belong.
-The steps below assume that commits are not changed in any remote subsystem branch through a forced push.
+The instructions below assume that commits are not changed in any remote subsystem branch through a forced push.
+The instructions below are not intended as a substitute for a working knowledge of git.

 To create a feature branch <subsystem>-<feature>:
 ```